 Delivering services in partnership

 Meeting your needs is our number one priority.
-As such, our team is supported by Bristol City Council.
-We also work with a range of partners to deliver a service that’s second to none.
-In the past, these include, BRAVE, CDA and BEST through the Enterprising People Consortium, and BDA, The Care Forum, Voscur and Volunteering Bristol through the Bristol ChangeUp consortium.
+As such, our team also work with a range of partners to deliver a service that’s second to none.
+Partners include Bristol City Council, Unltd, School for Social Entrepreneurs, Voscur, University of Bristol and UWE.
 We also receive excellent pro bono services from solicitors Burges Salmon.